sematext/docs/docs/guide/integrations-guide.md

 title: Sematext Integrations Guide
-description: Sematext APM and logging management service provides over 40 built-in integrations used to monitor across all your systems, apps, and services.
+description: Sematext Cloud provides over 40 built-in integrations used to monitor across all your systems, apps, and services.

 Sematext Cloud and on-premises IT monitoring system provides over 40 built-in infrastructure integrations used to monitor across all your systems, apps, and services.